-Thankfully, you don’t have to be a web design expert to design a great business website these days.
-That’s because there are now many different online tools that can help you put together a business website without any technical knowledge!
+You don’t have to be a web design expert to build a great business website these days.
+That’s because there are now many different online tools that can help you put together a business website without any technical knowledge.
 From drag-and-drop editing tools to AI-powered design software, these companies significantly simplify the web design process.

 A business website can enhance the credibility of any company, which is one of the top reasons every business should have one.
 If you have a good-looking website, potential customers will have more confidence in your brand and be more likely to make a purchase.

-In addition, it may be difficult for customers to ever find out your business exists if it doesn’t have a website.
+In addition, it may be difficult for customers to find out your business exists if it doesn’t have a website.
 Unless your business heavily relies on word of mouth or foot traffic, it’s likely that a Google search will be a potential customer’s first stop when searching for businesses.
-After all, it’s not like anyone keeps a phone book handy these days!
+After all, it’s not like most people keep a phone book handy these days.

-Your website is your best bet for generating leads and organic traffic these days, and it can save you a ton of time with customer support as well.
+Your website can be your best bet for generating leads and organic traffic, and it can save you a ton of time with customer support as well.
 Instead of calling your business and asking you questions, your customers can instead visit your website to read your operating hours, learn about your latest sales, find updates and announcements, and more.

 Along with Weebly and Squarespace (which you’ll learn more about shortly), Wix rounds out the “Big Three” of business website builders.
-Wix has several major advantages that make it our top pick overall, starting with its 500+ website templates and roughly 300 app integrations, giving you a ton of flexibility regarding how you want your site to look and function.
+Wix has several advantages, starting with its 900+ website templates and roughly 500 app integrations, giving you flexibility regarding how you want your site to look and function.

-If you only need a basic business website, Wix has plans starting at just $14 per month.
-If you need eCommerce solutions, you can upgrade to its $23/month plan which includes an online payment system.
+If you only need a basic business website, Wix has plans starting at $16 per month.
+If you need eCommerce solutions, you can upgrade to its $27/month plan which includes an online payment system.
 It also has $32/month and $159/month plans with more robust feature sets.
-Wix gives you the choice to use its AI-driven Wix ADI to build a site for you, or you can use the fully featured Wix Editor to create your own website with far more customization options.
+Wix gives you the choice to use its AI-driven Wix ADI to build a site for you, or you can use the fully featured Wix Editor to create your own website with more customization options.

 While Wix does have plenty of advantages, there are some disadvantages to its service as well.
 First off, the user interface can take some getting used to, especially if you’re using the Wix Editor instead of Wix ADI.
 In addition, its prices can get pretty high, especially if you need advanced features.
 That said, Wix offers more templates and app integrations than you’ll find with most competitors, and we always appreciate 24/7 support.

-If eCommerce is your number-one priority, you might want to take a good long look at what Weebly has to offer.
-Not only does Weebly have lower price points than Wix does, but it also offers packages with online stores for just a little more than half as much as Wix’s baseline eCommerce package.
+If eCommerce is your number-one priority, you might want to take a look at what Weebly has to offer.
+Not only does Weebly have lower price points than Wix, but it also offers packages with online stores for much less than Wix’s baseline eCommerce package.

-We also love how Weebly integrates with Square software.
-As one of the most popular payment platforms available today, Square is already part of many businesses’ daily lives, so it’s great to find a web design service that integrates so seamlessly with it.
+We also appreciate how Weebly integrates with Square software.
+As one of the most popular payment platforms available today, Square is already part of many businesses’ daily lives, so it’s nice to find a web design service that integrates with it.

 However, there are some downsides to Weebly.
-There aren’t nearly as many customization options as Wix offers, so you’re more or less stuck with the rigid confines of your chosen template.
-In addition, there are only a couple dozen templates to choose from, further limiting your creativity.
+There aren’t nearly as many customization options as some competitors offer, so you’re more or less stuck with the rigid confines of your chosen template.
+In addition, there are only a few dozen templates to choose from, further limiting your creativity.

-Finally, while Weebly does include Square and Stripe payment functionality with all plans, you would need to upgrade to Weebly’s $26/month plan to access PayPal integrations.
-Overall though, Weebly is a fantastic option for eCommerce businesses on a budget.
+Finally, while Weebly does include Square and Stripe payment functionality with all plans, you would need to upgrade to Weebly’s top-tier $26/month plan to access PayPal integrations.
+Overall though, Weebly is an option for eCommerce businesses on a budget.

-Squarespace doesn’t have all that many themes but the ones they do have look and feel outstanding, so we’ve never felt like we needed more to choose from.
-Squarespace also has a strong eCommerce offering, with loads of built-in features for its online stores (starting with the $18/month package), even outside of the top-tier packages.
+Squarespace doesn’t have all that many themes but the ones they do have look and feel good.
+Squarespace also has a strong eCommerce offering, with loads of built-in features for its online stores (starting with the $23/month package), even outside of the top-tier packages.

-We also appreciate how Squarespace has beneficial marketing tools — like the eCommerce tools, these are also available with the $18/month package and up.
-Squarespace also provides its customers with more storage space and bandwidth than most competitors, another beneficial aspect of its service.
-In addition, we always appreciate a company with strong customer reviews, and Squarespace maintains solid scores with thousands of reviews available.
+We appreciate how Squarespace has beneficial marketing tools — like the eCommerce tools, these are also available with the $23/month package and up.
+Squarespace provides its customers with more storage space and bandwidth than some competitors, another beneficial aspect of its service.

-Of course, Squarespace would rank higher than third in our guide if it didn’t have any negatives.
-We’re not huge fans of Squarespace’s editing tool, as it can be decidedly user-unfriendly.
-It just feels clunky and unwieldy.
+However, Squarespace receives mediocre customer reviews, with a low average score on Trustpilot.
+We’re also not huge fans of Squarespace’s editing tool, as it can be decidedly user-unfriendly.
+At times, it just feels clunky and unwieldy.

 Furthermore, Squarespace does not offer phone support at all.
-That’s right, if something goes wrong — there’s no one to call.
-Sure, their web support is pretty robust in an attempt to make up for it, but it’s still a major strike against them.
+That’s right, if something goes wrong, there’s no one to call.
+Sure, their web support is pretty robust in an attempt to make up for it, but it’s still a strike against them.

 GoDaddy is much more well-known for its web hosting services, but it also has a website builder with some interesting attributes.
-Namely, GoDaddy’s website builder tool can create a basic business website faster than any other tool we’ve ever used.
-If your priority is to get a functional website up and running as quickly as possible, GoDaddy is certainly worth consideration.
+Namely, GoDaddy’s website builder tool can create a basic business website faster than most others.
+If your priority is to get a functional website up and running as quickly as possible, GoDaddy may be worth consideration.

 Another aspect of GoDaddy we appreciate is how versatile the platform is, allowing you to manage your web hosting and site-building needs under one roof.
 GoDaddy also offers 24/7 support, setting it apart from some competitors that only offer limited support availability.